-I am an award winning artist, living and working in rural Somerset, UK, although originally from Devon.
+I live and work in rural Somerset, UK, although originally from Devon.

 I am inspired by nature and myth and make glass and ceramic mosaic works of art in a contemporary folk narrative style.
-They are often mysterious, decorative, and full of energy and colour.
+My work can be mysterious, decorative, and full of energy and colour.

 Having grown up in the countryside I have always had a deep respect of nature.
 Since I was very young I have been fascinated with ancient myths and legends; local stories and tales from overseas that take their very essence from nature.